MicrosoftDocs/cross-device/project-rome-docs/msgraph-notifications/receiving-notifications/android/index.md

 # How-To Guide: Integrating with Graph Notifications (Android)

-With the Project Rome client-side SDK on Android, your Android app can perform the necessary registration steps to become a receiving endpoint that receives notifications published from your app server targeted at a user.
-The SDK is then used to manage the notifications on the client side including accessing new notification payloads received by this client, manage the state of notifications, and retrieving notification history.
+With the Project Rome client-side SDK on Android, your Android app can perform the necessary registration steps to become a receiving endpoint for notifications published from your app server targeted at a user.
+The SDK manages the notifications on the client side including accessing new notification payloads received by this client, managing the state of notifications, and retrieving notification history.
 For more information about Notifications and how it enables human-centric notification delivery, see [Microsoft Graph Notifications Overview](../../index.md)

+The features of Project Rome are supported by an underlying platform called the Connected Devices Platform.
+This guide provides the necessary steps to get started using the Connected Devices Platform, and then explains how to use the platform to implement notification related features.

 See the [API reference](../android/api-reference/index.md) page for links to the reference docs relevant to notification scenarios.